tritonas00/system-tar-and-restore/README.md

 In **Transfer Mode**, the script uses rsync to transfer the root filesystem (/) in user defined partitions.

-Then generates fstab, rebuilds initramfs image for every available kernel, re-generates locales, installs and auto-configures Grub or Syslinux and finally unmounts and cleans everything.
+Then generates fstab, rebuilds initramfs image for every available kernel, re-generates locales and finally installs and configures Grub or Syslinux.

 The script will ask for: